-The endangered White-headed Duck (Oxyura leucocephala) went extinct as a breeding species in Morocco in the early 20th century, since then it has been a mere accidental visitor.
-The Spanish population has also decreased dramatically between the 1950s and 1970s (just 22 birds in 1977).
-However, the population in Spain has since recovered and increased to over 2500 birds (Hughes et al. 2006) thanks to the conservation measures which were undertaken since years (habitat protection, protection from hunting and captive breeding…).
-This recovery of the Spanish White-headed Ducks has impacted positively on the occurrence of the species in Morocco.
-(On a side note, conservation actions in the Iberian Peninsula and especially in Doñana has impacted also the Glossy Ibis (Plegadis falcinellus) which started to breed all over North Africa in recent years including at Smir heronry).
+The endangered White-headed Duck (Oxyura leucocephala) went extinct as a breeding species in Morocco in the first half of 20th century.
+It also disappeared as a wintering visitor.
+The Spanish population has also decreased dramatically between the 1950s and 1970s to just 22 birds in 1977.
+However, the population in Spain has since recovered and increased to over 2500 birds in the beginning of 2000s thanks to the conservation measures which were undertaken since years (habitat protection, protection from hunting,…).
+The recovery of the Spanish population impacted positively on the occurrence of the species in Morocco.
+(On a similar case, conservation actions at Doñana have led to a great increase of the Glossy Ibis (Plegadis falcinellus) population at the site.
+This in turn became the source for the colonization of several sites in Northwest Africa in recent years including the Smir heronry, northern Morocco).

 The return of the species and first breeding success

 The first sighting of the White-headed Duck in Morocco in modern times was in December 1996 at Merja Bargha.
 And the first observation at Douiet near Fes was in April 1998, and the species is regularly observed at this site since then.
 Recently the species became more or less regular at various other wetlands (e.g. Sebkha Fida Ameziane, Sebkha Bou Areg, Oued Moulouya estuary and Sidi Boughaba).

 The first breeding case of the species in Morocco was recorded at Douiet in July 2000.
 The second Moroccan breeding site for the species is the biological reserve of Sidi Boughaba where 4 juveniles were photographed on 21 August 2009 (B. Maire & S. Rih).